Cyberattack

-A cyberattack (or cyber attack) occurs when there is an unauthorized action against computer infrastructure that compromises the confidentiality, integrity, or availability of its content.
+In computer science, a cyberattack (or cyber attack) is an attack targeted at computer systems.
+It occurs when there is an unauthorized action against computer infrastructure that compromises the confidentiality, integrity, or availability of its content.

 The rising dependence on increasingly complex and interconnected computer systems in most domains of life is the main factor that causes vulnerability to cyberattacks, since virtually all computer systems have bugs that can be exploited by attackers.
 Although it is impossible or impractical to create a perfectly secure system, there are many defense mechanisms that can make a system more difficult to attack, making information security a field of rapidly increasing importance in the world today.

 Perpetrators of a cyberattack can be criminals, hacktivists, or states.
 They attempt to find weaknesses in a system, exploit them and create malware to carry out their goals, and deliver it to the targeted system.
 Once installed, the malware can have a variety of effects depending on its purpose.
 Detection of cyberattacks is often absent or delayed, especially when the malware attempts to spy on the system while remaining undiscovered.
 If it is discovered, the targeted organization may attempt to collect evidence about the attack, remove malware from its systems, and close the vulnerability that enabled the attack.

 Cyberattacks can cause a variety of harms to targeted individuals, organizations, and governments, including significant financial losses and identity theft.
 They are usually illegal both as a method of crime and warfare, although correctly attributing the attack is difficult and perpetrators are rarely prosecuted.

 Definitions

-A cyberattack is any attempt by an individual or organization to use computers or digital systems to steal, alter, expose, disable, or destroy information, or to breach computer systems, networks, or infrastructures..
+A cyberattack is any attempt by an individual or organization to use computers or digital systems to steal, alter, expose, disable, or destroy information, or to breach computer systems, networks, or infrastructures.
 Definitions differ as to the type of compromise required – for example, requiring the system to produce unexpected responses or cause injury or property damage.
 Some definitions exclude attacks carried out by non-state actors and others require the target to be a state.
 Keeping a system secure relies on maintaining the CIA triad: confidentiality (no unauthorized access), integrity (no unauthorized modification), and availability.
 Although availability is less important for some web-based services, it can be the most crucial aspect for industrial systems.